8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 Awareness and intent.

 Beyond the valuation portion (sorting), one of the things this exercise revealed to me is why I haven't been particularly ambitious when it comes to finances or progressing up the career ladder; low on numbers and low on prestige.
-It helped inform my practice of negotiating raises and charging for my services; if left to my own devices I would remain a starving artist, so to speak, I value numbers generally (and money specifically) so little.
+It helped inform my practice of negotiating raises and charging for my services; if left to my own devices, I would remain a starving artist, so to speak.
+I value numbers generally (and money specifically) so little.
 Further, it helped guide me to roles that fit me well, like Scrum Master; primarily influence-based, not authority- or title-based.

 ## The 5 Ps results